-So Americans ate more starches and sugar.
-And got fatter.
+So Americans ate more sugar.
+And got fatter—while becoming more unhealthy.
 And let us not forget than presently supported “healthy” diets like the Mediterranean one are filled with vegetable fats.
-Most nutritional epidemiologists think many vegetables a day are a good deal for the body.
+Most nutritional epidemiologists think diets containing many vegetable fats are a good deal for the body.

 So when will sanity reign?

 Weight Versus Health

 In the nineteenth century the great actor Kean reportedly said “dying is easy.
 Comedy is hard.”

 He was talking about acting, not life.
 But we have to recognize that for us dieting is easy—weight control and health are hard.